 Where did the Golden State Warriors finish the season?

-The Golden State Warriors finished the 2020-21 NBA season eighth in the Western Conference.
+The Golden State Warriors finished the 2021-22 NBA season third in the Western Conference.

 How many games did the Golden State Warriors win?

 The Golden State Warriors won 53 games during the 2021-22 NBA season.

 What are the NBA expert picks for the Golden State Warriors?